LucasMassignani/Acme-Inc/README.md

 ## Start

 To start the frontend you can run the command "npm run dev".
 The application will start at localhost:3000.

+### Or

+You can try this project at: https://acme-d1uj6im5a-lucas-massignanis-projects.vercel.app/